CognitiveScale/cortex-certifai-examples/notebooks/xgboost-model/README.md

 ## Assumptions

 1. Certifai Toolkit (v1.3.4 or greater is installed)
-2. xgboost is installed (conda install -c conda-forge xgboost)
+2. xgboost is installed (pip install xgboost)
 3. jupyter, ipython, matplotlib are installed